jjonathencc/security-toolkit/README.md

 ## Contributing

-We welcome contributions to the Toolkit.
+Contributions are welcome.
 Here are some guidelines to help you get started:

 ### Setting Up Your Development Environment